 Outstanding amounts of worry, fear, delusion and warped perception occur in the first ninety days of recovery.
 In this phase of development, the addict / alcoholic begins to address the pile of problems they had created while under the influence.
 Abstinence from drugs and alcohol without a solution may bring temporary relief, but it is similar to peeing in your pants on a cold day.
 It feels warm at the moment but you end up with cold, wet pants.
 Without a long-term solution, they become restless, irritable and discontent, living inside a pair of cold, wet pants unaware they are even wearing them.
 Somehow they must experience a sense of ease and comfort in a solution to drug and alcohol addiction.

-Newcomers are quick to gravitate towards money, sex, food, gambling and other behaviors to get outside of themselves.
+In the first 90 days, newcomers are quick to gravitate towards money, sex, food, gambling and other behaviors to get outside of themselves.
 At times there is a state of grief for they had to change the old life style along with people and places.
 They may experience depression, anxiety, poor concentration irritability or rage.
 The newcomer needs a new sense of community, and a host of friends who are following the design for living outlined in the big book of Alcoholics Anonymous.
 There is a small window of opportunity for the alcoholic / addict to be removed from drugs and alcohol, yet alone to absorb a solution.
 If the seed of hope is planted, it needs to be watered and nurtured daily.